HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 This is copied from the [quick start guide for JavaScript](https://auth0.com/docs/quickstart/spa/vanillajs).
 Note however that we replaced the domain and clientID with environment variables.
 Feel free to hardcode yours here or pass them in via the environment, either way works.
 I opted for environment variables so that I wouldn't have to push secrets into Git which you should never do!
 Following that I find it good practice to use environment variables instead.

 Next up is the logic to handle our application being called after a successful login.
 For that we are going to add a piece of code at the bottom of our store.
 Again inspired by the quick start guide Auth0 provides.
+Just put the code at the buttom of your `authState` function.

 ```javascript
 // If we are serverside at this point return ebcause now we will look at authentication on the client.